BAMB00SEVEN/Know_Z3R0/README.md

 This invaluable learning opportunity is made possible by a massive collaborative effort.
 A huge thanks to the key organizers and partners:

-* VSD (VLSI System Design), led by Kunal Ghosh, for creating and spearheading this initiative.
+* VSD (VLSI System Design), led by Kunal Ghosh Sir, for creating and spearheading this initiative.

 * IIT Gandhinagar for their crucial academic partnership.